Gaia

 In Greek cosmology, Gaia emerges from Chaos, the primordial void, and gives birth to all forms of life.
 In our project, Gaia becomes both a metaphor and a material presence, an inclusive home and a collective organism, a common space for shared belonging.

-Most of all, Gaia is an experiment in embodied storytelling.
+A collective artwork and participatory ritual, most of all, Gaia is an experiment in embodied storytelling.
 Through creative writing and clay mask-making workshops, young inhabitants of Stigliano were invited to reconnect with ancestral gestures: touching soil, shaping identities and giving voice to the stories rooted in their community.
-The act of creating masks with clay and natural materials reactivates one of humanity’s oldest rituals: transforming the self to access something beyond the individual.

 Each story performed inside the earthen installation was an act of refamiliarising with the relationship between humans, their territory and the histories of their land.

 Drawing on the anthropology of craft and making (Marchand, 2008), the project approaches artistic practice as a mode of knowing.
 The mask operates not as an aesthetic object but as a relational “third persona” (Turner, 1969) through which participants inhabit other subjectivities and explore the porous boundaries between self and collective, human and non-human, presence and memory.
-The creative writing workshops complemented this process, engaging myth and narrative as tools for reflection and transformation.
-Within the performative space of the installation, these stories became rituals of encounter, bridging individual experience and shared imagination.

 Methodology_participatory land art; community mask-making workshops with clay and natural materials; creative writing workshops; embodied storytelling; collective performance and archive.